FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 === A Simple Kubernetes Deployment

 This is a simple Kubernetes deployment, that hosts a web application.
-This web application requires a database, which is hosted in a separate pod.
+This web application requires a database, which is managed by a StatefulSet.
 The database is deployed as two replicas, to ensure high availability.
-Its data is stored in a persistent volume, which is mounted to the database pod.
+Its data is stored in @persistentvolume[s], which is mounted to the database pod.
+Since our web application is stateless, it can be deployed as a Deployment.
-The web application is deployed as three replicas, to ensure high availability.
+The Deployment ensures that the web application is always running, and it is scaled to three replicas.
 It is exposed to the outside world with an ingress, which is a Kubernetes resource that allows us to expose a service to the outside world.

 === Common Kubernetes Use Cases